Fix low traffic issues with your Dynamic Search Ads

 Negative keywords in your Dynamic ad groups block your ads from appearing when a customer uses those words as a search phrase.
 You can compare your negative keywords with pages on your website that you want to include for your Dynamic Search Ads.
 If there are matches, consider removing the negative keyword.
 For example, if you don’t want Dynamic Search Ads to show on a brand term that you’re already targeting with keywords, you should add this brand term as a negative exact match keyword.

 However, Dynamic Search Ads may find opportunities to serve ads on searches that contain your brand term that you aren’t already targeting with keywords.
-To make sure you don’t lose these serving opportunities, don’t add your brand term as a negative broad match keyword.
+To make sure that you don’t lose these serving opportunities, don’t add your brand term as a negative broad match keyword.

 Negative dynamic ad targets